ManonLef/TOPpractice/JS course/CS/Linked Lists/assignment-notes.md

 **Extra Credit Tip:** When you insert or remove a node, consider how it will affect the existing nodes.
 Some of the nodes will need their `nextNode` link updated.

+## Notes
+- class point 2:
+  - *"set both as `null` by default."* <- not sure if I implemented this correctly at this point

+- At this point I've decided that I'll make this into a separate repo instead of keeping it inside my practice repoß